Expert Reviewed: Alex Carter — Cybersecurity Researcher specializing in online anonymity, Tor infrastructure, and privacy tools since 2019.

 Step 2: Update the Browser

 Check for updates.
 Using an old version is a common cause for access issues—this helps remove bugs and ensures you have the latest list of working nodes.
-If the browser will not open at all, download a fresh copy from the official Tor Project website.

 Step 3: Use a Bridge